Simon-Brandt/ShellArgparser/docs/reference/environment_variables/environment_variables.md

 - ***Type:*** *str* (String), but only characters allowed in a legit Bash variable identifier
 - ***Allowed values:*** Any legit Bash variable identifier
 - ***Default value:*** `"args"`
-- ***Description:*** The name of an indexed array, under which the arguments are provided, and of an associative array, under which the parsed arguments can be accessed.
+- ***Description:*** The name of an indexed array, under which the arguments are provided, and of an associative array, under which the parsed arguments can be accessed after calling the Argparser.
 The former stores the argument's identifier as key and its definition as value, but joined to one string by an [`ARGPARSER_ARG_DELIMITER_1`](#8411-argparser_arg_delimiter_1) character, the latter stores the identifier as key and its values as value.
 If [`ARGPARSER_SET_ARGS`](#8439-argparser_set_args) is `true`, you usually don't need to access this array as the arguments will be set as variables.

 #### 8.4.10. `ARGPARSER_ARG_DEF_FILE`